No-Reference Image Quality Assessment by Hallucinating Pristine Features: Introduction

 \item We learn the PR feature by a mutual learning strategy, leveraging the reference information.
 To improve the discrimination capability between the estimated PR feature and the distortion feature, a triplet loss is further adopted.

 \item We develop the aggregation strategy for the predicted scores of different patches in an image.
-The strategy benefits from the gated recurrent units (GRU), and generates the attention map of the testing image for quality aggregation.
+The strategy benefits from the GRU, and generates the attention maps of the testing images for quality aggregation.

 \end{itemize}